kurorinchan/ShicoX/README.md

 ## Testing

-If using VSCode add something like the following
+If using VSCode add something like the following to `launch.json`

 ```json
 ({